KhartesViewer/khartes/README.md

 Finally, give your volume a name and a color, and hit the `Create` button.
-In general, the time the loader takes to run is proportional to the number of TIFF files that need to be loaded.
+In general, the time the loader takes to run is proportional to the number of TIFF files that need to be processed.

 ### Advanced topic: loading TIFF files from vc_layers